vespa-mrs/vespa.io/docs/user_manuals/datasim_user_manual.md

 able to store a full provenance of the creation of the simulated data in its XML hierarchy.

-Five files are output with provenance stored in each one's header.
+Five files are output with provenance stored in each one’s header.
 The user selects a base filename (fbase) and then extension strings are added to fbase to indicate the data in each file:

-1.  fbase_metabolites.xml - time domain summed metabolite signals, no
+1.  fbase\_metabolites.xml - time domain summed metabolite signals, no
     noise

-2.  fbase_macromolecules.xml - time domain summed macromolecule signals,
+2.  fbase\_macromolecules.xml - time domain summed macromolecule
-    no noise
+    signals, no noise

-3.  fbase_baseline.xml - time domain summed baseline signals, no noise
+3.  fbase\_baseline.xml - time domain summed baseline signals, no noise

-4.  fbase_noise.xml - the time domain added noise in the summed data
+4.  fbase\_noise.xml - the time domain added noise in the summed data

-5.  fbase_summed.xml - the sum of the above three files, final spectrum
+5.  fbase\_summed.xml - the sum of the above three files, final spectrum

 ### 7.3.2 Siemens \*.RDA Format

 This is a simple MRS data export format supported on Siemens MR scanners.
-It consists of a text header with single "parameter = value" pairs on each line.
+It consists of a text header with single “parameter = value” pairs on each line.
 At the end of the text header, the double complex floating point data is appended as a byte encoded string.
 See Siemens (non-existent) documentation for more details.
 However, this format has